Amid technology worries, farm sector still eyes its potential

 The group is working with a researcher at Kansas State University to develop models using machine learning to determine the risk for cattle that can develop bovine respiratory disease, Chapotin said in an interview.

-The predictive tool would help ranchers identify animals at risk and head off the disease that affects about 20 percent of cattle and costs “producers hundreds of millions of dollars annually,” Chapotin said.
+The predictive tool would help ranchers identify animals at risk and head off the disease that affects about 20% of cattle and costs “producers hundreds of millions of dollars annually,” Chapotin said.

 Michael Langemeier, professor of agricultural economics at Purdue University, said the precision technologies based on internet connectivity can work in remote, rural areas only if farmers and ranchers have high-speed broadband, similar to what Americans in big cities expect for entertainment and shopping.